spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/building-the-documentation-site.md

 Depending on your operating system, follow the Jekyll installation guides below.

-### MacOS
+### Install Jekyll on MacOS

-To install Jekyll on MacOS, do the following:
+To install Jekyll on MacOS:

 #### 1. Install command line tools
 To compile native extensions, install the command line tools: